Musique

 action movie quite a surprise indeed!...
 One thing is for sure,

-this CD is very different from any other Synth music CD doing
+this CD is very different from any other Synth music CD doing the

-grabbing with loads going on as classical and cosmic music meet
+loads going on as classical and cosmic music meet head on to create

-head on to create a vibrant new sound that I don't think anyone
+a vibrant new sound that I don't think anyone will be expecting.

-will be expecting.
-Hell, he even brings an infectious sequencer
+Hell, he even brings an infectious sequencer rhythm in half way

-rhythm in half way through a sweeping synth orchestral passage
+through a sweeping synth orchestral passage and it really does work.

-and it really does work.
-Overall, I think this is a truly inventive,
+Overall, I think this is a truly inventive, melodic, adventurous

-melodic, adventurous work that is extremely easy to get on with,
+work that is extremely easy to get on with, once you get over the

-once you get over the initial shock, and it's great to hear someone
+initial shock, and it's great to hear someone in the 'EM' field

-in the 'EM' field going out and doing something completely different
+going out and doing something completely different and making such

-and making such a great job of it too!".
+a great job of it too!".

 Dave Shoesmith, Compact